drijnkels/sudoku/README.md

 ## Wingu Sudoku
 A simple Sudoku app meant to work well on a mobile device without all the ads.
 A work in progress, currently the app is usable and the puzzles can be solved.
 Progress is stored locally on a single device.
-The app does not require an internet connection once downloaded.

 Play on: https://sudoku.wingusol.com/

 ### Features
-- Instant error detection
+- Error detection after the next move
+- 3 Levels of hints, Cell indication, Strategy Suggestion, Digit or notes suggested
 - 4 difficulty levels
 - Mobile / Tablet friendly
 - Notes
-- Saves progress on a single device
+- Progress saved in localStorage on a single device

 ### Development
-**Todo for v1:**
+**Wishlist for v1:**
 - Add a timer
-- Improve buttons size and location for mobile

-**Todos future**
+**Wishlist future**
 - Conflict detection
 - Increase number of Sudoku available (Open source lib?) or use a generator
 - Add [capacitorjs](https://capacitorjs.com) + turn into PWA
-- Hints?
 - Settings
   - Turn error detection on/off
   - Turn conflict detection on/off